-- Email Communications - o Texas Exes will send out emails for each Network. - Emails per Network will be limited to one per week. - Emails go to all alumni in the Network both members and nonmembers. - Emails can be targeted to specific groups. - Example: An email can be sent to alumni in the Network that graduated in a certain year range. - o Requesting emails: - The email content should be emailed to Texas Exes staff at emailrequests@texasexes.org. - A proof will be sent to you before the email is sent. - Please allow 2-3 business days for an email to be sent.
+- Email Communications - Texas Exes will send out emails for each Network. - Emails per Network will be limited to one per week. - Emails go to all alumni in the Network both members and nonmembers. - Emails can be targeted to specific groups. - Example: An email can be sent to alumni in the Network that graduated in a certain year range. - Requesting emails: - The email content should be emailed to Texas Exes staff. - A proof will be sent to you before the email is sent. - Please allow 2 business days for an email to be sent. - For more details on email policies, click here. - Website Hosting - A Network website is one of the best ways to communicate with alumni in your Network. - Tip: It is very important to keep your website as up-to-date as possible. - The Texas Exes will host a Network website for all interested Networks at (www.TexasExes.org/chapter/networkname) - Paper Mailings - Networks may request paper mailings.
+All mailings will be at the expense of Network. - All paper mailings will include the Network's logo. - Requesting paper mailings - The complete content for the paper mailings should be emailed to Texas Exes staff.